shivammalvia1292dva/spring-boot-stack/README.md

 1.)
 Clone the repo for code base, if code base is not required then dicreclty copy the docker-compose.yml in any directory of your choice.
 2.)
 Run docker-compose up
+3.)
+To check the distibuted tracing logs in Zipkin check localhost:9411

 Run any of the Api,s and check index in Kibana